beNative/prompt-forge/TECHNICAL_MANUAL.md

 - It is responsible for all Node.js and OS-level integrations.
 - **IPC (Inter-Process Communication)**: It listens for events from the renderer process to perform actions that the browser cannot, such as accessing the file system.
 It exposes handlers for saving and loading data.

 ### 3.2.
-State Management & Hooks (Async)
+State Management & Hooks

-The introduction of file-based storage required making the data hooks asynchronous.

-- **`usePrompts` & `useSettings` Hooks**: These hooks now initialize with an empty/default state and then use a `useEffect` to asynchronously call the `storageService` to load data.
+- **`usePrompts` & `useSettings` Hooks**: These hooks initialize with an empty/default state and then use a `useEffect` to asynchronously call the `storageService` to load data.
 All data mutations (add, update, delete) now call an `async` function to persist the changes back to the file system.
 - **`useHistoryState` Hook**: A specialized state hook that maintains a history of state changes for the editor's undo/redo feature.
 - **`LoggerContext`**: A global context that provides logging functionality to any component in the application.
+- **`ThemeContext`**: A global context (`useTheme` hook) that manages the application's light/dark mode.
+It persists the user's choice to `localStorage` and detects the system's preferred theme on first load.

 ### 3.3.
 Services